-All components in the process system combine to control and execute the process to the required standard, resulting in the output from the system meeting the required quality standards.
+All components in the process system combine to control and execute the process qualification to the required standard, resulting in the output from the system meeting the required quality standards.

 This testing normally involves knowing the quality of the input to the system and knowing the required quality of the output of the system.
 This testing must be performed over the intended operating and alarm ranges for the specific processes.
-Process validation testing of qualified utilities, typically for microbiological and chemical purity, must be completed as described in QS 809.
+Process Qualification testing of qualified utilities, typically for microbiological and chemical purity, must be completed as described in QS 809.

 For a new system, validation must be done for the entire system.
 For modified systems, at a minimum, the most distant point of the distribution loop must be tested, as well as the use point immediately before and after the modified use point.

-The next sections examine each facility and utility system individually to identify specific requirements that must be included in the design and will be confirmed as part of the process validation.
+The next sections examine each facility and utility system individually to identify specific requirements that must be included in the design and will be confirmed as part of the process qualification.

-combination protocol has been produced in response to several hundred reader suggestions we received in our ‘Suggestions Section’.
+combination IQ-OQ-PQ protocol has been produced in response to several hundred reader suggestions we received in our ‘Suggestions Section’.
 It has been carefully designed to make it the preferred choice for Process and Laboratory stand alone equipment.
 It is interactive, easy to use, compliant with cGMP & GAMP 5. and suitable for all mixes of equipment with and without software.